Taiwanese Mandarin

-Taiwanese Mandarin, referred to as Guoyu (國語 (Guóyǔ, national language)) or Huayu in Taiwanese Mandarin, is the variety of Mandarin spoken in Taiwan.
-A large majority of the Taiwanese population is fluent in Mandarin, though many also speak a variety of Min Chinese known as Taiwanese Hokkien, (Note: Commonly called Taigi or Taiwanese by Taiwanese speakers themselves.
+Taiwanese Mandarin, natively referred to as Guoyu (國語 (Guóyǔ, national language)) or Huayu (華語 (Huáyǔ, Chinese language)), is the variety of Standard Chinese spoken in Taiwan.
+A large majority of the Taiwanese population is fluent in Mandarin, though many can also speak Taiwanese Hokkien, (Note: Commonly called Taigi or Taiwanese by Taiwanese speakers themselves.
 In this article, "Hokkien" generally refers to Taiwanese Hokkien unless otherwise specified.
-To a much lesser extent, some Taiwanese may also speak Hakka (5.5% as of 2021) or aboriginal languages (1.1%); the influence of these languages on Mandarin is minimal compared to Taiwanese Hokkien.) which has had a significant influence on the Mandarin spoken in the Republic of China (Taiwan), including Taiwan proper and its surrounding islands.
+To a much lesser extent, some Taiwanese may also speak Hakka (5.5% as of 2021) or aboriginal languages (1.1%); the influence of these languages on Mandarin is minimal compared to Taiwanese Hokkien.) which has had a significant influence on Taiwanese Mandarin.

 Mandarin was not a prevalent spoken language in Taiwan before the mid-20th century.
 Early Chinese immigrants who settled in Taiwan before Japanese rule mainly spoke other varieties of Chinese languages, primarily Hakka and Hokkien.
-By contrast, Taiwanese indigenous peoples speak unrelated Austronesian languages.
-Japan annexed Taiwan in 1895 and governed the island as a colony for the next 50 years, introducing Japanese in education, government, and public life.
+By contrast, Taiwanese indigenous peoples speak unrelated Formosan languages.
+Japan annexed Taiwan in 1895 and governed the island as a colony for the next 50 years, introducing the Japanese language in education, government, and public life.
 With the defeat of Imperial Japan in World War II, Taiwan was transferred to the Republic of China, ruled by the Kuomintang (KMT), which by 1950 had been expelled from the mainland by the Chinese Communist Party (CCP).
-The KMT promulgated Standard Mandarin known as Guoyu in Taiwan while suppressing non-Mandarin languages in the public sphere.
+The KMT promulgated Guoyu while suppressing non-Mandarin languages in the public sphere.
 At the same time, the People's Republic of China promoted the same national language as Putonghua on the mainland.
 (Note: Mainland Chinese persons who speak non-Mandarin varieties may still refer to Putonghua as Guoyu.)